crums-io/skipledger/README.md

 ### Morsel Model

 Morsels, on the other hand, employ a different storage model.
-No memo-ization is involved: it's designed to contain the minimum information necessary to construct the data's hash proofs.
-Accordingly, a morsel records each row from the skip ledger using a single hash cell that is either the row's input hash or, if the row is only referenced (via one or more hash pointers from higher numbered rows), the row's (final) hash.
+No memo-ization is involved: they are designed to contain the minimum information necessary to construct the data's hash proofs.
+Accordingly, a morsel records each row from the skip ledger using a *single* hash cell that is either the row's input hash or, if the row is only referenced (via one or more hash pointers from higher numbered rows), the row's (final) hash.